NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

    $ kubectl create configmap repo-config -n gpu-operator-resources --from-file=<path-to-repo-list-file>

-Once the ConfigMap is created using above command, update ``values.yaml`` with this information, to let GPU Operator mount the repo configuration within the ``Driver`` container to pull required packages.
+Once the ConfigMap is created using the above command, update ``values.yaml`` with this information, to let the GPU Operator mount the repo configuration within the ``driver`` container to pull required packages.

 For Ubuntu: